Cholera is spreading in Sudan as fighting between rival generals shows no sign of abating

 The casualties from cholera included six dead and about 400 sickened over the weekend, according to Sunday's report by the Health Ministry.
 The disease was detected in 10 of the country's 18 provinces with the eastern Kassala and al-Qadarif provinces the most hit, the ministry said.

 Cholera is a fast-developing, highly contagious infection that causes diarrhea, leading to severe dehydration and possible death within hours when not treated, according to the World Health Organization.
-It is transmitted through the ingestion of contaminated food or water.
+It's transmitted through the ingestion of contaminated food or water.

-The disease is not uncommon in Sudan.
+The disease isn't uncommon in Sudan.
 A previous major outbreak left at least 700 dead and sickened about 22,000 in less than two months in 2017.

 Sudan was plunged into chaos in April last year when simmering tensions between the military and a powerful paramilitary group, the Rapid Support Forces, exploded into open warfare across the country.